mzyates/techindicators/documentation.md

 ### ppo

-The macd function calculates the [Percent Price Oscillator (PPO)](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:price_oscillators_ppo).
+The ppo function calculates the [Percentage Price Oscillator (PPO)](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:price_oscillators_ppo).
 The function requires four parameters: an array of prices, a number of periods for the fast EMA, a number of periods for the slow EMA, and a number of periods for the signal line.
 The function returns two arrays: the PPO Line and Signal Line.
 The difference between the PPO Line and Signal Line can be used to calculate the PPO histogram.

 ### kelt